RoboJackets/roboracing-software/_sources/source/resources/committing.rst.txt

     * Give your issue some good name that is not too long
 6. Once you finish your issue, create a pull request: https://github.com/RoboJackets/roboracing-software/pulls
     * Assign a returning Roboracing as a reviewer
+    * In the description add a link to your ClickUp issue.
 7. Make any changes necessary given comments from reviewer
 8. Great job completed an issue!!